cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Quantitative Survey of the State of the Art in Sign Language Recognition (2020)](https://arxiv.org/abs/2008.09918)

 300 papers, 400 experimental results... very extensive work, and by one person!
 Also they basically collect everything on RWTH-PHOENIX-Weather at the time.
 They also have the line "Surprisingly, RWTH-PHOENIX-Weather with a vocabulary of 1080 signs represents the only resource for large vocabulary continuous sign language recognition benchmarking world wide."
 I wonder if that's still true 4 years later?

+## Changelog

+* 2024-04-01: started the article.
+Fleshed out the main outline and over the course of that week.
+* 2024-04-15: added "a selection of visual/linguistic challenges".